 Taxidermy for Sale - Mounted Mountain Goat

-Gorgeous North American Mountain Goat taxidermy shoulder mount for sale.
-Relaxed, upright pose with a turn of the head to the right.
-Long, soft thick hair in a beautiful shade of white throughout.
-Good horns measuring 8" on the right and 7" on the left.
-Because of the expert craftsmanship, we give this mount a taxidermy quality rating of “Excellent".
-Great addition to the trophy room, office or cabin.
+Splendid North American Mountain Goat taxidermy shoulder mount for sale.
+Natural pose with a slight turn of the head to the right.
+Hair is very thick, long and beautifully white.
+Great detailing throughout.
+The large horns are symmetrical and measure at 9".
+Because of the superior taxidermy and beauty of the goat, it receives the quality rating of "Excellent".
+Great addition to trophy room, office, lodge or cabin.

 About the Mountain Goat - Oreamnos americanus